Causal Testing: Finding Defects' Root Causes

 While in real-world systems, existing test suites often contain both passing and failing tests, these suites are unlikely to have similar enough pairs of one passing, one failing tests to provide useful information about the root cause.
 Still, it is worthwhile to consider these tests first, before trying to generate more.
-Meanwhile, our research led us to the realization that existing fuzz testing techniques, for the most part, generate random inputs.
-As such, our solution to the challenge of generating similar inputs is to (1)~start with all existing tests, (2)~use multiple fuzzers, (2)~generate many tests, and (3)~filter those tests to select those similar to the original test.
-As we observed with Holmes, our proof-of-concept Causal Testing tool (described in Section~\ref{sec:holmes}), using multiple input fuzzers provided a different set of perturbations, increasing the chances that Holmes found a set of minimally different inputs at least one of which would lead to a non-failing execution.
+As such, our solution to the challenge of generating similar inputs is to (1)~start with all existing tests, (2)~use multiple fuzzers to fuzz these tests, (3)~generate many tests, and (4)~filter those tests to select the ones similar to the original failing test.
+As we observed with Holmes, our proof-of-concept Causal Testing tool (described in Section~\ref{sec:holmes}), using multiple input fuzzers provided a diverse set of perturbations, increasing the chances that Causal Testing finds a set of minimally-different inputs and that at least one of them would lead to a passing execution.

-\subsection{Input Similarity}
+\subsubsection{Input Similarity}

-Given two tests that differ in their inputs but share the same oracle), Causal Testing needs to measure the similarity between the two tests, as its goal is to find pairs of minimally-different tests that exhibit opposite behavior.
-Conceptually, to apply the theory of statistical causal inference, the two tests should differ in only one factor.
+Given two tests that differ in their inputs but share the same oracle, Causal Testing needs to measure the similarity between the two tests, as its goal is to find pairs of minimally-different tests that exhibit opposite behavior.
+Conceptually, to apply the theory of causal inference, the two tests should differ in only one factor.
 For example, imagine a software system that processes apartment rental applications.
-If two input applications are identical in every way except one entry, and the software crashes on one application but does not crash on the other, this pair of inputs provides one piece of evidence that the one entry in which the applications differ \emph{causes} the software to crash.
-(Other pairs that also only differ in only that entry would provide more such evidence.)
-If the applications differed in multiple entries, it would be harder to know which entry is responsible.
-Thus, to help developers understand root causes, Causal Testing needs to be able to precisely measure input similarity.
+If two application inputs are identical in every way except one entry, and the software crashes on one but not on the other, this pair of inputs provides one piece of evidence that the differing entry \emph{causes} the software to crash.
+(Other pairs that also only differ in that one entry would provide more such evidence.)
+If the inputs differed in multiple entries, it would be harder to know which entry is responsible.
+Thus, to help developers understand root causes, Causal Testing needs to precisely measure input similarity.
 We propose two ways to measure input similarity: \emph{syntactic differences} and \emph{execution path differences}.